This article may contain compensated links. Please read disclaimer for more info.

 9. Annecy

 Is Annecy the prettiest city in France?
-Annecy’s charming Old Town is the perfect place for a stroll, with cobbled streets, winding canals, and pastel-colored houses.
-In the Old Town, you cannot miss the medieval Château d’Annecy, former home to the Counts of Geneva, which overlooks the city.
-Today, the château contains a museum with regional artifacts.
-Not far from it, the Palais de l’Ile — an 11th-century house-fortress with a particular vessel shape — is worth a quick visit.
+Annecy’s charming Old Town, with its cobbled streets, winding canals, and pastel-colored houses, is the perfect place for a stroll.
+Here, you cannot miss the medieval Château d’Annecy, overlooking the city, and the Palais de l’Ile — an 11th-century house-fortress with a particular vessel shape.

 Where to stay in Annecy:

-- Budget: Hotel des Alpes
+- Hotel des Alpes (budget)

-- Mid-range: Best Western Plus Hotel Carlton Annecy
+- Best Western Plus Hotel Carlton Annecy (mid-range)

-- Luxury: Impérial Palace
+- Impérial Palace (luxury)

 10. Lille